nhusher/blog/_posts/2017-11-28-context-in-redux-saga.md

 ---

-I use redux-saga [at work] because it offers a robust and testable set of tools for managing complex and asynchronous effects within Redux apps.
-I recently bumped from an embarrassingly old version to the latest in part to take advantage of a new (but largely undocumented) feature: context.
+At [work], we use [redux-saga] in our client-side webapp because it offers a robust and testable set of tools for managing complex and asynchronous effects within Redux apps.
+I recently upgraded our version of redux-saga from an embarrassingly old version to the latest, in part to take advantage of a new (but largely undocumented) feature: context.

 ### The problem